megabyte1981/CSS-Inherit/README.md

 ```

 #### Final thing...
-Need to add "data-inheritCSS" to all CSS files that you want inheritCSS to work on.
+Need to add "data-inheritCSS" to all CSS files that you want this plugin to work on.
 ```html
 <!-- before -->
 <link href="css/style2.css" rel="stylesheet" type="text/css"/>